What is a Nerve?

 Function of Nerves

-The main function of nerves to conduct an electrochemical impulse and convey information.
+The primary function of nerves to conduct an electrochemical impulse and convey information.
 These impulses are carried by the individual neurons that make up the nerve.

 These impulses travel from one neuron to another by crossing a synapse.
 The messages are converted from electrical to chemical and then back to electrical.